WillHolbrook/advancedFunctionalProgramming/files/Resources/calendar.md

  7  8  9 10 11 12 13   Week 12 Welfare catch-up test
 ```

-Week 11 is the last week of teaching
+Week 11 is the last week of teaching.